-This critique course is designed for advanced students in any area trying to develop a fuller understanding of their work through ongoing feedback, discussion, and critique.
-Students will learn as much by acutely observing and discussing the work of peers as from their own.
+This critique course is for students working in any media/area.
+It is designed for advanced students to help develop a fuller understanding of their work through ongoing feedback, discussion, some writing exercises, and critique.
+Students will learn as much by acutely observing and discussing the work of their peers as their own.
 As in any critique class, work discussed is made independently outside the classroom.
 The intense and nurturing focus of this course allows students to grow their work substantially.
-The amount of time with each student will be divided based on class size.